davy7125/polyphone/en/manual/soundfont-editor/editing-pages/editing-of-the-general-information.md

 The editing page of the general information comprises the following non-editable information:

 * **Soundfont version**\
-  Corresponds the version of the [sf2 format](manual/annexes/the-different-soundfont-formats.md#doc_sf2) used by the file.
+  Version of the [sf2 format](manual/annexes/the-different-soundfont-formats.md#doc_sf2) used by the file.
 * **ROM name and version**\
   Name and version of a sample ROM if used.
 * **Sound engine**\
-  Corresponds to the name of a sound engine.
+  Name of a sound engine.
 * **Editing software**\
   Editing software used for the soundfont creation.
 * **File name**\